Optical Transceiver Failure Impacting Netherlands Traffic Flow

 - Degraded traffic flow to Netherlands destinations

-- Mitigation: Port administratively shutdown to stabilize network
+- Mitigation: Port administratively shut down at 09:00 UTC to stabilize network

 - Customer Impact: